2019–20 Arsenal W.F.C. season: September–November

-Back to the league, Manchester City came to Arsenal's home on 27 October.
+Manchester City came to Arsenal's home on 27 October.
 City were the only side who hadn't dropped any points in the league yet and were on top of the league.
 Great play between Little and Miedema saw the latter score her 49th goal in as many starts for the club, slotting the ball low past City goalkeeper Ellie Roebuck.
 Her goal turned out to be the only one in the game, though Nobbs came very close in the latter stages of the second half, but missed an absolute sitter a few yards from the goal.
-With the 1–0 victory, Arsenal moved up to second, just one point behind Chelsea.
+With the 1–0 victory, Arsenal moved up to second, just one point behind Chelsea.After the international break, the Gunners played Tottenham Hotspur on 17 November in the first women's league North London Derby, at the new Tottenham Hotspur Stadium.
+The first half was pretty even between Arsenal and rivals Spurs, but in the end a league record crowd of 38,262 saw Arsenal win 2–0, thanks to second-half goals from Little and Miedema.